pulumi/docs/content/docs/reference/pkg/_index.md

 infrastructure.

-These APIs are available as packages in your chosen language's package manager &mdash; npm for TypeScript/JavaScript and PyPI for Python.
+These APIs are available as packages in your chosen language's package manager
+---npm for TypeScript/JavaScript and PyPI for Python.
 There is a dedicated package for each cloud that includes access to its full capabilities.
 In addition, Pulumi offers many convenience packages that make common tasks easier, like setting up a network, creating a Kubernetes cluster, and building and publishing containers